silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/05_Form_Transformations.md

 $fields = $fields->makeReadonly();
 ```

-To make a [FormField](api:SilverStripe\Forms\FormField) read-only you need to know the name of the form field or call it direct on the object
+To make an individual [FormField](api:SilverStripe\Forms\FormField) read-only you need to know the name of the form field or call it directly on the object:

 ```php
 use SilverStripe\Forms\TextField;